 Aaron chuckled.
-He maintain contact as he pulled himself upward, the friction hustling more blood downward.
+He remained close while pulling himself upward, the friction of contact hustling more blood downward.
 Kisses grazed over skin until their mouths met.

 Too soon, Aaron pushed up with a blank expression that suggested he was on-hive, listening to a message.

-Lexi sucked in breath to talk.
+Lexi sucked in enough breath to talk.
 “Did someone call you?”